Key Takeaways

 FAQs

-In 2025, users expect more than just streaming.
+Today, users expect more than just streaming.
 Essential music app features include high-quality audio playback, smart recommendations, real-time lyrics, offline listening, and personalized onboarding.
-Advanced features like AI-powered playlists, collaborative listening, and voice assistant integration are also becoming standard.
+Advanced features for your music app, like AI-powered playlists, collaborative listening, and voice assistant integration, are also becoming standard.

 Start by identifying your target audience and monetization model.
 If you’re building for Gen Z, focus on social features and personalization.
 If targeting premium users, prioritize audio quality and offline access.
 Begin with a lean MVP and scale based on user feedback and analytics.